 One or more of the following applies to you:

 - You want to become a writer professionally or publish a book, essay, or story.

 - You’ve always wanted to write or write more often.

 - You want to take your writing to the next level.

-Experienced and beginning writers of all genres are welcome: fiction, screenplays, personal essays, poetry, memoir, etc.
+Experienced and beginning writers of all genres are welcome: TV writing, fiction, screenplays, personal essays, memoir, creative nonfiction, journalism, etc.

 All sales are final and there are no refunds.
 Credit may be offered based on class availability.
 If you can’t come to class, call or email us as far in advance as possible.
 We will do everything we can to fill your spot, but we can’t make any guarantees.
 Credit eligibility is not based upon your reason for being unable to attend a class; it is based upon the timing of your credit request and our ability to fill your spot.
 If we find someone to take your place, you will receive class credit minus a $25 processing fee for 1 day classes and $50 processing fee for long classes.
-Otherwise, your payment will be forfeit.
+In that case, your class credit will be good for a year from the original sign up date and will expire after that.
+Otherwise, you will forfeit your payment/payments.
 To use class credits, you need to sign up for class in advance by emailing email@example.com or calling 213.325.6910.
 If the class is being paid for as part of a payment plan, regardless of whether the student stops attending class, the payment plan must be paid in full by the end of the class.
 Failure to do so will result in the student’s account being turned over to collections.

 You are responsible for printing any materials required by the instructor, including homework.
 Printing cannot be done in the classroom.